 - This area is the circle created by the equestrian bridge ramp.
 It was a huge infestation at the start.
-By 2017 there were only 6 small plants.
-Two of them had tap roots growing too deep for me to clear.
-Any regrowth from that depth will probably take a year to surface.
+By spring 2017 there were only 6 small plants and 2 more showed in later summer.
+Two of the spring plants had tap roots growing too deep for me to clear.
+One right beside the pavement, sent up new growth in late summer.
 The sign posted in July 2017 by ISCMV is bogus.
-There were no plants still there.
+There were no plants at the time.

 - This is a marshy area with only speckled sun just beyond the trail paving.
 The 4 plants had barely any roots at all.
 The signs posted by ISCMV in July 2017 are bogus.
 There were no plants still there.
 Hopefully they did not gratuitously spray just to validate the sign.

 - Behind the left bench, against a tree, I believe I got all the root of one plant.
 A second plant to the right, I left root in the hole.